En-Hui Yang

 Biography

-En-Hui Yang is an Electrical and Computer Engineering Professor and founding director of the Leitch-University of Waterloo Multimedia Communications lab.
-He is also the co-founder of SlipStream Data Inc. (now a subsidiary of BlackBerry Inc. formerly known as Research In Motion), and a past associate editor for IEEE Transactions on Information Theory.
-Professor Yang holds a Canada Research Chair (Tier 1) in Information Theory and Multimedia Data Compression.
+Dr. En-Hui Yang is a Professor in the Department of Electrical and Computer Engineering at the University of Waterloo and the founding Director of the Leitch-University of Waterloo Multimedia Communications Lab.
+He is also the co-founder of SlipStream Data Inc. (now a subsidiary of BlackBerry Inc., formerly known as Research In Motion) and a former associate editor for IEEE Transactions on Information Theory.
+Dr. Yang previously held a Tier 1 Canada Research Chair in Information Theory and Multimedia Data Compression.

 Research Interests